kubernetes-sigs/external-dns/docs/faq.md

 ### When would ExternalDNS become useful to me?

 You've probably created many deployments.
-Typically, you expose your deployment to the Internet by creating a service with a type of load balancer.
+Typically, you expose your deployment to the Internet by creating a Service with `type=LoadBalancer`.
 Depending on your environment, this usually assigns a random publicly available endpoint to your service that you can access from anywhere in the world.
 On Google Container Engine, this is a public IP address:

 ```console
 $ kubectl get svc